SMU Mustangs men's soccer: History

-After their most recent season, the Mustangs had a player taken in the first round of the MLS Superdraft for the third consecutive year as Garrett McLaughlin was selected eighth overall by the Houston Dynamo.
-Hermann Trophy and First-Team All American Eddie Munjoma was also signed to a MLS Homegrown contract by FC Dallas while defender Phil Ponder was signed to USL contract by North Texas SC.
+In 2020, the Mustangs had a player taken in the 1st round of the MLS Superdraft for the third consecutive year, as Garrett McLaughlin was selected 8th overall by the Houston Dynamo.
+Hermann Trophy winner and First-Team All American Eddie Munjoma was also signed to an MLS Homegrown contract by FC Dallas, while defender Phil Ponder was signed to a USL contract by North Texas SC.
 The Mustangs finished the 2020 campaign ranked at No. 5 in the TopDrawer Soccer Poll, No. 7 in the United Soccer Coaches Poll, and No. 3 in the NCAA RPI Index.

+SMU won their first Atlantic Coast Conference tournament in 2025, after defeating Virginia 1–0 at WakeMed Soccer Park in Cary, North Carolina.

 Stadium

 Built in 1994, Westcott Field is the home venue for the SMU Mustangs men's and women's soccer team.
 The stadium seats 4,000.
 In the spring of 2020, SMU announced a $5 Million dollar gift was given by SMU Alums Heather and Ray W. Washburne for the creation of the Washburn Soccer and Track Stadium.
 The 1,800 seat and 2,500 overall capacity facility will provide the Mustangs with one of the best college soccer stadiums in the country.